halcyonseeker/leibowitz/README.md

       be a result damaged indexes, which would make sense considering it only (so far) shows up when doing full-text search.
 - [ ] Record inodes so that the indexer can catch (some) moved files.
+- [ ] Support filtering by tag for all data listings

 ### Web

-- [ ] Add more error handling to the web UI!
+- [X] Add more error handling to the web UI!
 Right now it is insanely easy to get this thing to crash.
 - [ ] Expose the full API functionality in the web frontend:
   - [ ] Editing data entries: